FEATURED POST

 - Professional London tourist guides (e.g. Blue Badge Driver Guide)

-How much does the topographical test cost?
+How much does the Topographical Skill Test cost?

 The test costs £36 and a retake is £16.
 Many Uber drivers worry about what happens if you fail a topographic test but there is no need to panic.
 With our help, you can nail this.